falcony-io/sqlalchemy-searchable/docs/installation.rst

     pip install SQLAlchemy-Searchable

-Supported versions are python 2.7 and 3.3+.
+Supported versions are Python 3.8 and newer.

 QuickStart